-Building permits increased by 62.9 percent year-on-year (YoY) in May after an increase of 124.5 percent seen in April, Hellenic Statistical Authority (ELSTAT) data released on Thursday showed.
+The growth in Greece’s retail sales accelerated to 20.2 percent year-on-year (YoY) in March, after an increase of 16.9 percent in February, Hellenic Statistical Authority (ELSTAT) data showed on Tuesday.